Gen Digital: 1982 to 1989

 Founded in 1982 by Gary Hendrix with a National Science Foundation grant, Symantec was originally focused on artificial intelligence-related projects, including a database program.
 Hendrix hired several Stanford University natural language processing researchers as the company's first employees.

 In 1984, it became clear that the advanced natural language and database system that Symantec had developed could not be ported from DEC minicomputers to the PC.
 This left Symantec without a product, but with expertise in natural language database query systems and technology.
-As a result, later in 1984 Symantec was acquired by another, smaller software startup company, C&E Software, founded by Denis Coleman and Gordon Eubanks and headed by Eubanks.
-C&E Software developed a combined file management and word processing program called Q&A. Barry Greenstein, now a professional poker player, was the principal developer of the word processor component within Q&A.
+As a result, later in 1984, Symantec was acquired by another, smaller software startup company, C&E Software, founded by Denis Coleman and Gordon Eubanks and headed by Eubanks.
+C&E Software developed a combined file management and word processing program called Q&A.

 The merged company retained the name Symantec.
 Eubanks became its chairman, Vern Raburn, the former president of the original Symantec, remained as president of the combined company.
 The new Symantec combined the file management and word processing functionality that C&E had planned, and added an advanced Natural Language query system (designed by Gary Hendrix and engineered by Dan Gordon) that set new standards for ease of database query and report generation.
 The natural language system was named "The Intelligent Assistant".
 Turner chose the name of Q&A for Symantec's flagship product, in large part because the name lent itself to use in a short, easily merchandised logo.
-Brett Walter designed the user interface of Q&A (Brett Walter, director of product management).
-Q&A was released in November 1985.
+With a user interface designed by director of product management, Brett Walter, Q&A was released in November 1985.

-During 1986, Vern Raburn and Gordon Eubanks swapped roles, and Eubanks became CEO and president of Symantec, while Raburn became its chairman.
-After this change, Raburn had little involvement with Symantec, and in a few years, Eubanks added the chairmanship to his other roles.
+In 1986, Vern Raburn and Gordon Eubanks swapped roles, and Eubanks became CEO and president of Symantec, while Raburn became its chairman.
+After this change, Raburn had little involvement with Symantec, and in a few years, Eubanks added chairmanship to his other roles.
 After a slow start for sales of Q&A in the fall of 1985 and spring of 1986, Rod Turner, a Symantec Sr. Executive, signed up a new advertising agency called Elliott/Dickens, embarked on an aggressive new advertising campaign, and came up with the "Six Pack Program" in which all Symantec employees, regardless of role, went on the road, training and selling nationwide in the United States.
 Turner named it Six Pack because employees were to work six days a week, see six dealerships per day, train six sales representatives per store and stay with friends free or at Motel 6.
 Simultaneously, a promotion was run jointly with SofSell (which was Symantec's exclusive wholesale distributor in the United States for the first year that Q&A was on the market).
 This promotion was very successful in encouraging dealers to try Q&A.